ManageIQ/integration_tests/docs/guides/editors.rst

 To install, simply install ``Neon Color Scheme`` package.
 Then open ``Preferences -> Settings - User`` and add this entry ``"color_scheme": "Packages/Neon Color Scheme/Neon.tmTheme"`` to the conf dict.

+Python Improved
+"""""""""""""""""
+Together with Neon, this package makes python source code better readable.
+Install with package manager ``C-P -> Install Package -> Python Improved``.
+Then after installation, open whatever python source file you like, click ``View -> Syntax -> Open all with current extension as ...`` and select PythonImproved.

 emacs
 -----